prezi/datateam/WhatIsLean.md

 -------------
 Five principles:

-- specify value from the standpoint of the end customer
+- specify value from the standpoint of the customer
 - identify the value stream and eliminate all steps that do not add value
 - make the remaining value-creating steps flow, so that the product flows smoothly towards the customer
-- when the flow is established, let the customer pull value upstream from the next upstream activity
+- when the flow is established, let the customer **pull** value upstream from the next upstream activity
 - when the previous step are complete, the process starts all over again to further reduce waste

 The Toyota Way
 --------------
 Continuous improvement:

-- challenge: form a long-term vision and meet challenges with courage and creativity to realize our dreams
+- challenge: we form a long-term vision and meet challenges with courage and creativity to realize our dreams
 - kaizen: we continously improve our business operations, always striving for innovation and evolution
-- genchi genbutsu: we go to the source to find the facts to make correct decisions, build consensus, and echieve goals at our best speed
+- genchi genbutsu: we go to the source to find the facts to make correct decisions, build consensus, and achieve goals at our best speed

 Respect for people:

 - respect: we respect others, make every effort to understand each other, take responsibility, and do our best to build mutual trust
-- teamwork: we stimulate personal and professional growth, share the opportunities of development, and maximise individual and team performance
+- teamwork: we stimulate personal and professional growth, share the opportunities for development, and maximise individual and team performance

 Toyota's 14 principles: